GodderE2D/GodderE2D/README.md

 ## My projects

+Right now, I'm focusing on Blue Shark River and Fortalice SMP, which is a semi-technical Minecraft SMP.
+You can join our Discord server [here](https://discord.gg/R2FDvcPXTK), and our [Planet Minecraft](https://www.planetminecraft.com/server/fortalice-smp-1-19-friendly-smp/) link.

-I'm working on [Modslides](https://github.com/modslides), which is an online moderation documentation and glorified forum.
+I'm also working on [Modslides](https://github.com/modslides), which is an online moderation documentation and glorified forum.
 I like to contribute to my friends' projects too, such as [Disploy](https://github.com/Disploy).
 Some of my side projects are [quickpostgres](https://github.com/GodderE2D/quickpostgres), [Athena but better](https://github.com/GodderE2D/athena-but-better), and [my website](https://github.com/GodderE2D/godder.xyz).

 ## Let's work together!